expo/expo/docs/pages/guides/adhoc-builds.md

 #### Push Notification Credentials

+> Push Notifications are currently unavailable with ad hoc clients

 We'll also help you handle your Push Notifications service key and provisioning profile.
 Remember that Push Notifications service keys can be reused across different Expo apps as well.
 If a Push Key cannot be found on the Expo servers, `expo-cli` will give you options to produce one.
 We describe these choices in more detail [here](#push-key-cli-options).

-**Note:** Push Notifications will be disabled on the Expo client if you choose not to upload your credentials.
-See [here](#push-notifications-arent-working) for more details.

 ### 1b.
 Determine UDID of your iOS Device